luisorbaiceta/mouser.js/README.md

 })
 ```

-This example will print the vector `{x: number, y: number}` to the console whenever the effect is triggered.
+This example will print the vector `{x: number, y: number, gx: number, gy: number}` to the console whenever the effect is triggered.
 You'll notice that we used a simple `console.log` method, but you can pass to the listener any synchronous function...

 ### Using it with [React](https://reactjs.org/)